Monday, October 28, 2024

 Mahai'ula Bay

 We spent an early morning at Mahai'ula Bay.
 There is a parking lot for this location right off Highway 19, near the sign for Kekaha Kai State Park.
 There is yet another parking area closer to the Bay, but the road has a few very gnarly spots.
 We drove our Chevy sedan rental about half-way towards the more distant parking lot before deciding it would be best to park the car along the unimproved road and simply walk the rest of the way.
 When we left the bay to return to the highway, the sedan bottomed out in a couple of locations due to uneven and rocky areas - higher ground clearance was needed.
 I learned that this road was paved a very long time ago, but maintenance has been very limited.
 I was told that paving the original park dirt/lava road may have led to unanticipated weather related drainage problems.
 This issue could have caused greater erosion in some spots.
 I later read reports of some sedan drivers poking a hole in their engine oil pan on this road.
+It is best to park at the lot near the highway unless you're driving a Jeep or SUV.

 Hawaii Tropical Botanical Garden